phil-hanley/warehouse-slotting-tool/README.md

 The **SM2 Articles** table serves as the primary article-level table in the model.
 It connects each unique article to the **Picking Reports**, **Sales Space Optimization**, and **Article Dimensions** tables.
 These relationships allow article details like location information, physical pallet dimensions, and historical picking activity to be analyzed together.

-The **Full Serve Locations** table contains one row for each warehouse location and connects to both **Sales Space Optimization** and **Picking Reports** through the `SLID` field, allowing updated warehouse location information to be compared with the picking data to provide the aisle and bin numbers used to build the **Picking Heat Map** tab.
+The **Full Serve Locations** table contains one row for each warehouse location and connects to both **Sales Space Optimization** and **Picking Reports** through the `SLID` field.
+This allows updated warehouse location information to be compared with the picking data and provides the aisle and bin numbers used to build the **Picking Heat Map** tab.

 Finally, a **Calendar** table connects to the **Picking Reports** table using the date each article was picked, allowing picking data to be filtered and analyzed across any specific range of dates.